Straight to the Point

 The difference was even starker with beef stew.
 Take a look at the deep color developed in this batch of beef stew, cooked in a Dutch oven:

-Then the slightly lighter color of one cooked in a pressure cooker:
+Then the slightly lighter color of beef stew cooked in a pressure cooker:

 And finally, this one, cooked in a slow cooker: